Surrogate Optimization Algorithm

 The solver adds hundreds or thousands of pseudorandom vectors with scaled length to

 the incumbent point to obtain sample points.
-These vectors have
+For details, see the

-normal distributions, shifted and scaled by the bounds in each dimension, and multiplied
+discussion.
+These vectors are shifted and scaled by the bounds in each dimension, and

-by the scale.
-If necessary, the solver alters the sample points so that they stay within
+multiplied by the scale.
+If necessary, the solver alters the sample points so that they

-the bounds.
-The solver evaluates the merit function at the sample points, but not at any
+stay within the bounds.
+The solver evaluates the merit function at the sample points, but

-The point with the lowest merit function value is called the adaptive point.
-The solver
+evaluated point.
+The point with the lowest merit function value is called the adaptive

-evaluates the objective function value at the adaptive point, and updates the surrogate
+point.
+The solver evaluates the objective function value at the adaptive point, and

-with this value.
-If the objective function value at the adaptive point is sufficiently
+updates the surrogate with this value.
+If the objective function value at the adaptive

 The solver changes the scale when the first of these conditions is met:

-max(5,nvar) unsuccessful searches occur since the last scale
+max(5,nvar)unsuccessful searches occur since the last scale change, where

 In this way, the random search eventually concentrates near an incumbent point that has a small objective function value.
 Then the solver geometrically reduces the scale toward the minimum scale length.